apache/accumulo-website/_docs-2-0/development/development_tools.md

 [MiniAccumuloCluster] is a standalone instance of Apache Accumulo for testing.
 It will create Zookeeper and Accumulo processes that write all of their data to a single local directory.
-[MiniAccumuloCluster] makes it easy to code agaist a real Accumulo instance.
+[MiniAccumuloCluster] makes it easy to code against a real Accumulo instance.
 Developers can write realistic-to-end integration tests that mimic the use of a normal Accumulo instance.